Coarse assembly maps: Calculation of EOinfty

-\begin{proof} The argument is the same as for \cite[Lem.~6.68]{buen}. \end{proof}
+\begin{proof} The argument is the same as for \cite[Lem.~7.36]{buen}. \end{proof}

-\begin{rem} If $F$ satisfies excision in the sense of Definition \ref{reffoiweffewff}, then it is not clear what kind of excison properties $F^{\lf}$ has.
-The problem is that the intersection with $X\setminus W$ does not necessarily preserve coarsely or uniformly excisive pairs. \hB \end{rem}
+\begin{rem} Note that open or closed excision in the sense of Definition \ref{reffoiweffewff} involves additional assumptions on the subsets.
+If $F$ satisfies excision in the sense of this Definition, then it is not clear what kind of excision properties $F^{\lf}$ has.
+The problem is that the intersection with $X\setminus W$ does not necessarily preserve coarsely or uniformly excisive pairs.

+In Lemma~\ref{eoigepggrgregegerg} below we show that under the additional assumption that $F$ is invariant under coarsening the functor $F^{\lf}$ at least satisfies excision for decompositions of simplicial complexes into closed subsets. \hB \end{rem}

-Let $X$ be a small uniform bornological coarse space. \begin{ddd} A coarsening $X^{\prime}$ of $X$ is a small \ubs obtained from $X$ by replacing the coarse structure by a larger one which is still compatible with the bornology. \end{ddd} Note that the identity of the underlying sets is a morphism $X\to X^{\prime}$ of uniform bornological coarse spaces.
+Let $X$ be a uniform bornological coarse space. \begin{ddd} A coarsening $X^{\prime}$ of $X$ is a \ubs obtained from $X$ by replacing the coarse structure by a larger one which is still compatible with the bornology. \end{ddd} Note that the identity of the underlying sets is a morphism $X\to X^{\prime}$ of uniform bornological coarse spaces.